ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

   consisting of child nodes of the input value.

 Singular Query:
-: A JSONPath expression built from segments each of which, regardless of the input value, produces a nodelist containing at most one node.
+: A JSONPath expression built from segments that have been syntactically restricted in a certain way ({{filter-selector-syntax}}) each of which, regardless of the input value, produces a nodelist containing at most one node.
-  Note: This definition is based on the syntactical definition in {{filter-selector-syntax}}; JSONPath expressions that always produce a singular nodelist but do not conform to that syntax are not Singular Queries.
+  Note: JSONPath expressions that always produce a singular nodelist but do not conform to the syntax in {{filter-selector-syntax}} are not Singular Queries.

 ### JSON Values as Trees of Nodes